 Using the model shown above, Merrow and Nandurdikar have quantitatively linked individual characteristics to project outcomes.
 More specifically, they have demonstrated links between a more generalist orientation; certain personality traits, especially openness; high emotional intelligence; and certain types of experience and more successful project results.
 In addition, they have investigated the causal mechanisms that get us from personal traits to project results by understanding the actual tasks that project leaders think are important and how their decisions to focus on some tasks lead to degraded practices that, in turn, directly shape project results.

 This work has allowed us to develop detailed profiles that indicate the attributes of a person that are most likely to support them in successfully leading complex projects.
 By comparing individuals to this profile, companies can make smarter decisions around the hiring and assigning of individuals to lead their complex projects—and, consequently, improve their likelihood to successfully deliver these important projects.
 Further, the profiles can also be used to more strategically develop the most promising candidates in your organizations to be highly successful future leaders.

-The results of this work form the basis of IPA’s Functional Competence Assessments and have also been published in the book Leading Complex Projects, the third book in a series written by IPA’s industry-recognized experts in the capital projects industry.
+The results of this work form the basis of IPA’s Functional Competence Assessments and Project Leader Workshop, and have also been published in Leading Complex Projects, the third book in a series written by IPA’s industry-recognized experts in the capital projects industry.
 Merrow is the author of the first book in the series, Industrial Megaprojects: Concepts, Strategies, and Practices for Success (John Wiley & Sons, 2011).
 IPA Capital Solutions Director Paul Barshop wrote the second, Capital Projects: What Every Executive Needs to Know to Avoid Costly Mistakes and Make Major Investments Pay Off (Wiley, 2016).

 For more information, visit IPA’s Organizations & Teams page.